rburing/physics_server_box2d/README.md

 ## Current state

-Not yet done and not many tests for all things.
-Ideally in the end I want to have videos of features from one and other physics system and just check that they perform the same.

-[x] - Rigidbody
+[x] - Rigidbody/Staticbody
 - missing lock rotation
 - missing contact monitor
 - missing excepted body

 [x] - Areas
-- for now just default area
+- just default area
-- for area point gravity not impl
+- area point gravity not done

 [x] - Shapes
-- skewed shapes don't work
+- skewed circles and capsules not impl
 - edge shape works only as static
 - polygon with more than 8 edges is made with lines instead of polygon(which only works static for now)

 [x] - Joints
-- Implemented but not tested thoroughly

-[] - PhysicsServer, Box2DDirectSpaceState, Missing implementation for helper functions
+- Pin joint doesn't have softness impl

+## Installing from builds

+Download from latest actions and put the `bin` folder and the `physics_server_box2d.gdextension` file.

 ## Building from source